 What is my Art Quilting Experience?

 I really enjoy art quilting and have taken classes with many amazing instructors, including Esterita Austin, Sue Benner, Susan Carlson, Lenore Crawford, Meri Enrique-Vahl, Patty Hawkins, Ursula Kern, Gloria Loughman, Ruth McDowell, Katie Pasquini Masopust, Vicki Pignatelli, Jane Sassaman and Joen Wolfrom.
+I’m a member of Studio Art Quilt Associates (SAQA).

 What is my Quilting Involvement?